 1) Up In The Air

-May 2011 closed with news that energy-related carbon emissions reached a record level the year before – 30.6 gigatonnes – according to the International Energy Agency (IEA).
+2011 closed with news that energy-related carbon emissions had reached record levels — 30.6 gigatonnes — according to the International Energy Agency (IEA).
 “The world has edged incredibly close to the level of emissions that should not be reached until 2020 if the 2C target is to be attained,” says the IEA’s Faith Birol.
+And where are we today?

 Did you know that your return seat on one New York-Paris flight produces the same CO2 tonnage as driving your economy car 1250 miles/month for an entire year?
 Calculate for yourself.